Just – A Powerful Tool for Launching Commands in Your Projects

 hello: @echo 'Done!'

-Also, if you want to learn more about designing shell scripts, check out this link .
-And if you found this article useful, consider supporting the project.
+Also, if you want to learn more about designing shell scripts, check out this link.
+If you found this article useful, consider supporting the project.

 Leave a Comment